RozhakXD/Faceuidd/README.md

 ![Faceuidd Logo](https://github.com/user-attachments/assets/00626f43-fb6e-49ec-b275-34631d86cc42)

-Faceuidd is an easy-to-use online tool designed to quickly retrieve Facebook IDs from profiles, groups, or posts.
-By simply entering the appropriate Facebook link, users can obtain the ID in seconds.
-This tool is ideal for developers, researchers, and digital marketers who need to extract unique Facebook IDs for API integrations, data analysis, and activity tracking.
+Faceuidd is a simple online tool to quickly get Facebook IDs from profiles, groups, or posts.
+Just enter a Facebook link to get the ID in seconds.
+Perfect for developers, researchers, and marketers needing Facebook IDs for API integration, data analysis, and tracking.

 ## Features
 - Retrieve Facebook IDs from profiles, groups, or posts.